redcurry/git_tutorial/tutorial.md

     print sum / n

-Add a data.txt file with numbers in it, and test the program.
-It seems to work, so let's commit those changes now by using a shorthand to both stage and commit those files git is tracking:
+Test the program.
+It seems to work, so let's commit those changes:

-    git commit -am 'Changed to handle numbers in a file."
+    git commit -am 'Handle numbers in a file"

 And let's look at our new log: